 Father’s Day, Summer and Ramadan

-Sunday June 18, 2017 is Father’s Day.
-Tuesday, June 20, 2017 is the first day of summer!
+Father’s Day is Sunday June 17, 2018 and just a few days later, June 21st is the first day of summer!
 Families nationwide will be celebrating these two events with fun and plenty of food.
-Summer and Father’s Day are the beginning of the great “grilling season”, too.
+Summer and Father’s Day are the beginning of “grilling season”, too.
 Melissa’s has some great ideas to help with your summer grilling.
-If you are looking for the perfect gift for dad, check out our Grilling Basket.
+Check out our Father’s Day recipes and if you are looking for the perfect gift for dad, check out our Grilling Basket.
+He will love it!

 You can also try some veggies on a skewer, brushed with a little olive oil and placed on a low grill until they are tender.
-Everyone will love them.
-Then grill some fresh fruit like pineapple, tomatoes, and grapes for an interesting skewer combination.
+These are really trending now!
+Grill some fresh fruit like pineapple, tomatoes, and grapes for an interesting skewer combination.
 Fresh corn on the cob is a popular item to grill.
 Something different and delicious to grill is a whole eggplant.
 After the grill is off (charcoal barbecue), place a piece of tin foil on the grill, then a WHOLE eggplant.
 Do NOT puncture with any holes… this will keep the juices in.
-Keeping the lid on the grill, turn the eggplant about every 15 minutes, until it is completely tender, about an hour total.
+Keep the lid on the grill, then turn the eggplant about every 15 minutes, until it is completely tender, about an hour total.
 Once it is done, carefully remove and slice.
 It will be like butter!
 Sprinkle a little truffle salt on and you have a wonderful treat.
 YUM!

 Serve the fresh fruit skewers with burgers, chicken or even veggie dogs!
 Add the freshly grilled corn, a green salad and you are all set.
 For your favorite salad, start with your favorite mix of greens; don’t forget about radicchio, spinach, arugula and watercress.
 Toss greens together with fresh cucumber slices, steamed artichoke hearts, steamed baby beets in balsamic vinaigrette, tomato wedges and sprouts for a wonderful, light salad.
 Sprinkle with balsamic vinegar, salt and pepper.
 For a heavier salad, toss with quinoa, couscous or cold pasta (like penne, linguine or angel hair).